aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I see money in your future.
-It's not yours though.
+> 🥠 A conclusion is simply the place where you got tired of thinking.

-Last update: Thu Jan 22 05:19:25 2026
+Last update: Fri Jan 23 05:18:43 2026

 ### Let's play! 🎮